davidgasquez/handbook/content/values.md

 Make sure you understand that the absolute truth is relative to everyone and you don't know everything.
 We do not know what we don't know.
 Gather as much context as you can before making any final statement.
+Do not hold opinions about things you haven’t researched deeply.
 Run your brain in debug mode so you understand why you're thinking in that way.

 [Mental models][mental-models] can help us thinking more effectively and is always good to know argument fallacies.